remix-run/remix/docs/components/nav-link.md

 ### `.active`

-An `active` class is added to a `<NavLink>` component when it is active so you can use CSS to style it.
+An `active` class is added to a `<NavLink>` component when it is active, so you can use CSS to style it.

 ```tsx
 <NavLink to="/messages" />